 - Margaret Leinen has been elected to President of the Board of Directors of the American Geophysical Union.
 She has an MS in geological oceanography from OSU in 1975.

 - Oregon Public Broadcasting aired “Night with Warren Washington,” a look at the life and career of one of the nation’s leading atmospheric scientists, on November 4.
 Washington has a bachelor’s degree in physics (1958) and a master’s degree in meteorology (1960) from OSU.
-He served as chairman of the National Science Board and received the National Medial of Science from President Obama in 2010.
+He served as chairman of the National Science Board and received the National Medal of Science from President Obama in 2010.

 - Tracy Vallier, Geoscience PhD from OSU, has been cited in the U.S. House of Representatives for his lifelong commitment to the geology of Hells Canyon.